 Solutions

-Consider publishing a safety newsletter and distributing it to employees, contractors and tenants.
+Consider publishing a newsletter to improve workplace safety and distributing it to employees, contractors, and tenants.
 One great example is the Hong Kong Airport Authority’s monthly Airport Safety Bulletin.
 It provides a useful mix of recent events, such as employee recognition awards, announcements of upcoming audits or drills, reminders of official policy or law, and practical safety tips for airport employees.

 Participate in the FAA’s Safety Management System (SMS) project.
 The goal is to create a formal approach to safety management throughout the National Airspace.
-Include identifying hazards, analyzing and mitigating risk, and developing methods for ensuring continuous safety improvement.
+Include identifying hazards, analyzing and mitigating risk, and developing aviation safety tips and methods for ensuring continuous improvement.

 The UK’s Health and Safety Executive is responsible for workplace safety in Britain.
-They have assembled links to several useful cases studies produced by companies in the air transport industry.
+They have assembled links to several useful case studies produced by companies in the air transport industry.

 In one study, Air Canada developed a Turnaround Plan for coordinating the separate tasks performed by various individuals and teams during aircraft ground handling operations.
 This resulted in a steady drop in the accident rate.

-NYCOSH has recommended (see the link in paragraph five) specific ways that industry employers can improve training and safety conditions including hazardous materials, infectious diseases, and extreme temperatures.
+NYCOSH has recommended (see the link in paragraph five) specific ways that industry employers can improve workplace safety and training conditions including hazardous materials, infectious diseases, and extreme temperatures.
 For instance, one recommendation calls for a written Exposure Control Plan for disposing or minimizing employees’ exposure to infectious diseases.

 If you have never had the chance to speak with an airport safety officer, this interview at Birmingham Airport in the UK will give you a good idea of the long hours and intense inspections they constantly put in to keep airport operations area safe.